 4. Globally averaged sea surface temperature data in the period from 1900 to 2018 show a warming of 0.62 ± 0.12 °C per century.
 Of temperature measurements collected across 1900-2018, the 10 warmest years on record have all occurred since 1997, with the 5 warmest occurring since 2014.
-The recent decade (2009–2018) shows a rate of warming approximately four times higher (2.56 ± 0.68 °C per century) than the long-term trend.
+The recent decade (2009–2018) shows a rate of warming approximately four times higher (2.56 ± 0.68 °C per century) than the long-term trend (0.62 ± 0.12 °C per century).

 5. Ocean temperature increases corresponds to an uptake of over 90% of the excess heat accumulated in the Earth system Increases in ocean heat content are observed throughout practically the entire ocean, down to 2,000 m.
 Recent estimates of ocean heat content based on observations show highly consistent ocean warming since the late 1950s with a linear rate of 0.34 ± 0.06 W m-2.
 After 1990 the rate of ocean warming in the upper 2,000 m has doubled (0.62 ± 0.05 W m-2).
 The past 10 years are the 10 warmest on record as ocean heat content is less affected by natural variability.

 6. Marine species distributions are shifting to the poles as a result of warming waters.
+The physical structure, spatial extent and ecological function of many coastal ecosystems arealso impacted by global warming.
+Warm-water corals are expected to decline with 1.5º warming leading to systems with reduced diversityand reduced ability to provide servicesincludingfood and coastal protection(see also section IV Marine ecosystems).